dhruv-garg/WildFlySwarm/README.md

 Desired Output:
 ***SUCCESS*** REST com.dhruv.examples.wfswarm.rest.NewResource created

-After this process, a new java class named NewResource should be created and should be exposed to the path we mentioned.
+**After this process, a new java class named NewResource should be created and should be exposed to the path mentioned.**

 Great, isn't it?